 Try a mock shoot prior to your newborn session or have your family practice posing.
 Ask your child(ren) to lay next to the baby on the bed, lean in to kiss the baby or have older siblings practice holding their new brother or sister so that they are comfortable and confident.
 Not only does this encourage your child’s competence with the baby, it gets them ready to be in front of the camera (if they’re not already).

 Newborn sessions can last anywhere from 1 to 3 hours (also depending on which type of session you have booked) and patience is not always part of the package with toddlers or even five year olds.
-Therefore, I always suggest planning an activity or have another family member available for the older siblings after their portion of the session is complete.
+Therefore, I always suggest planning an activity or have another family member available to take the older siblings home/school/daycare after their portion of the session is complete.